bitspossessed/culturestake-contracts/README.md

 Clone down this repo and `npm install`

+Copy the example env file and add your configuration details: `cp .env.example .env`

 With ganache running (`npm run ganache`), in a new console window, `node_modules/.bin/truffle compile` then `node_modules/.bin/truffle migrate`

 **Note:** This is a work in progress and this should be done only for contribution and exploration purposes.